Margo Palmer logo

 In-Person and Virtual Counselling Options

 Flexibility in how you access support matters, especially during life transitions that might already feel destabilizing.
-Both in-person sessions in Saskatoon and virtual sessions throughout Saskatchewan are available, helping you determine what works best for your situation.
+Both in-person sessions in Saskatoon and virtual sessions throughout Saskatchewan and British Columbia are available, helping you determine what works best for your situation.

 In-person therapy offers the benefit of a dedicated space away from your daily environment.
 Some people find it easier to focus and be present when they physically step into a different setting.
-Virtual therapy removes barriers: no commute, flexible scheduling, and the comfort of your own space.
-Neither is better.
-It is about what supports you best right now.
+Virtual therapy removes barriers: no commute, flexible scheduling, the comfort of your own space, and access services outside of your home community.
+Neither is better, what is best is whatever works best for you!

 As a registered social worker, sessions are significantly more likely to be covered under your insurance provider's mental health benefits.
 This can make consistent support more accessible during a time when you might already be managing financial changes or uncertainties.